Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Deep Learning Models

 \subsubsection{LSTM}

-Different from GRU, Long Shor-Term Memory (LSTM) \cite{hochreiter1997long} has three gates, input $\mathbf{i}_{t}$, output $\mathbf{o}_{t}$, and forget gates $\mathbf{f}_{t}$.
+Different from GRU, Long Short-Term Memory (LSTM) \cite{hochreiter1997long} has three gates, input $\mathbf{i}_{t}$, output $\mathbf{o}_{t}$, and forget gates $\mathbf{f}_{t}$.
 Each LSTM cell has an additional memory component $\mathbf{c}_{t}$.
-The gates are calculated in a similar manner as the GRU unit but LSTM has additional memory components.
+The gates are calculated in a similar manner as the GRU but LSTM has additional memory components.

 A memory component is updated by forgetting the existing content and adding a new memory component as:

 where $\hat{\mathbf{c}}_{t}$ can be computed by:

 The updated equation for the memory component is controlled by the forget and input gates.
 Then, the output of the LSTM unit is computed from the memory modulated by the output gate according to the following equation: